 420HC vs. 8Cr13MoV

-8Cr13MoV is probably not any better than 420HC.
-Their differences in performance are very minute, and possibly only an experienced knife enthusiast’s eye may see the difference.
-While 8Cr13MoV is slightly better in toughness, ease of sharpening, and corrosion resistance, 440HC compensates with better edge retention.
+In terms of edge retention, 8Cr13MoV is probably not any better than 420HC, as their differences in performance are very minute, and possibly only an experienced knife user would be able to tell the difference.

 420HC vs. S30V